 You can fish from the boat and your catch can be served for dinner.
 All our guests say that they have never tasted anything more delicious than their freshly caught and cooked mackerel!
 There is also the possibility of lobster, crab and prawns from our own creels.

 Here is a taste of the type of meals that the chef produces each day from the galley:

 Choose from a selection of cereals and porridge, fresh fruit, yoghurt, warm bread (St Hilda) or toast (Seahorse II) with honey, marmalade and preserves and free-range eggs.
 Of course, plenty of tea and filter coffee.

-Lunches may consist of some of the following: a selection of cheeses, smoked salmon, cured meats, eggs, salads, home-made soup, quiche and various chef specialities.
+Lunches may consist of some of the following: a selection of cheeses, smoked salmon, cured meats, salads, home-made soup, savory roulade, quiche and various chef specialities.
 When going ashore a packed lunch will be provided.

 Each evening, following the aperitif, we serve a different main course, a selection of cheeses and/or dessert.
 Here are some examples of the main courses and desserts:

 - Catch of the day (for instance mackerel en papillotes) served with new potatoes and vegetables or salads.

 Apple crumble and custard.

 - Stuffed peppers, courgettes and aubergines served with wild rice.